flavienbwk/book-devops/eng/AUDIOBOOK.md

 Transforming an organization, regardless of its size, is a complex task involving significant political, technical, and human challenges.
 Should this transformation fail, the consequences can be severe.
 At the same time, it's crucial for your organization to consider the long-term implications of continuing with its current model.
 DevOps aims to minimize these risks through standardized methodologies and tools.

 Research and the experience of thousands of businesses today allow us to understand the challenges related to transitioning organizations to the Cloud.
-Having proven its effectiveness, institutions are gradually shifting their focus to DevOps, although few have fully embraced it yet (see chapter "Distribution of initiatives").
+Having proven its effectiveness, institutions are gradually shifting their focus to DevOps, although few have fully embraced it yet.
 One major hurdle remains in sourcing talent in this area, but the foremost challenge is to persuade the leadership.

 Several strategies can be adopted depending on your hierarchical and technical position.
 The most common is to start with a pilot project that addresses internal needs (e.g., deploying software co-developed with your business teams).
-This can attract initial internal partners (see chapter "Internal team model").
+This can attract initial internal partners.

-Provide services promptly to demonstrate the efficiency of your approach compared to traditional methods (e.g., software better suited to needs, streamlined deployment, quick response to incidents...).
+Provide services promptly to demonstrate the efficiency of your approach compared to traditional methods (e.g., software better suited to needs, streamlined deployment or quick response to incidents...).
 Once the early adopters are convinced, have them testify during your presentations to decision-makers.
 Business teams often agree to do this, feeling indebted for the services you've provided.
-With such a powerful impact, you can gradually rally a community to elevate your vision (see chapter "How to convince and keep faith").
+With such a powerful impact, you can gradually rally a community to elevate your vision.

 Facilitating change is primarily about minimizing risks undertaken.
 Starting small and iterating is the best approach to success.
-Moreover, by understanding the psychological and technical realities behind a transformation project, you'll have all the tools and arguments for a quicker and less perilous transition (see chapter "Initiatives within organizations").
+Moreover, by understanding the psychological and technical realities behind a transformation project, you'll have all the tools and arguments for a quicker and less perilous transition.
 Presenting Cloud technologies and DevOps as evolutionary rather than disruptive techniques is an effective way to persuade.

 Like major corporations that constantly invest in new technologies, every organization must be willing to take risks to remain competitive.
 Your executive committee should remain open to surprising perspectives and encourage experimentation.

 For instance, it's vital not to underestimate the potential of employees deemed challenging to manage.
 Some might be the visionaries that will define your future.
-Seriously considering the impact of their ideas is essential, lest you miss critical opportunities for the organization's future (see chapter "Breaking down organizational silos").
+Seriously considering the impact of their ideas is essential, lest you miss critical opportunities for the organization's future.

 While business teams you assist see immediate benefits, this value is often more abstract for the leadership.
 As the instigator of a transformation, you need to invest time in familiarizing organizational decision-makers.
 Don't hesitate to start with basic Cloud concepts and gradually clarify the implications of DevOps for stakeholders.
 It's crucial to provide examples of how you've addressed internal dysfunctions with your approach.

 The initiator should always be prepared to answer the following questions:

-- Why do we need to change?
-  - Provide specific examples of dysfunctions within the organization.
+1. Why do we need to change?
+Provide specific examples of dysfunctions within the organization.
-- What's the benefit of this approach for our organization and my mandate?
-  - Quantify the amount of time or money this approach could save.
-  - Explain how the image of the decision-maker could be enhanced by your project.
+2. What's the benefit of this approach for our organization and my mandate?
+Quantify the amount of time or money this approach could save.
+Also explain how the image of the decision-maker could be enhanced by your project.
-- What will this transformation cost us (in terms of equipment, HR, time) and what is its ROI?
-  - Quantify the investment required for this transformation.
-  - Present your transformation plan: training schedule, contracting plan, equipment purchasing plan.
+3. What will this transformation cost us and what is its ROI?
+Quantify the investment required for this transformation Also present your transformation plan: training schedule, contracting plan, equipment purchasing plan.
-- What does the rest of the organization think?
-  - List the strengths and weaknesses of the approach.
+4. What does the rest of the organization think?
+List the strengths and weaknesses of the approach.
 This requires having consulted internal teams for their perspectives.

 With the leadership convinced and granting you both technical and political resources, the journey is only beginning!
 Don't advertise capabilities you don't yet master.
-Start by providing access only to a subset of willing users and establish your procedures (management, administration, incidents).
+Start by providing access only to a subset of willing users and establish your procedures.

 Your initiative will inevitably face challenges initially.
 Welcome feedback graciously and enhance your services.
 Once confident in the service reliability, expand its deployment and communicate extensively.

-You'll soon notice that operational or business priorities often sideline infrastructure work (Cloud/DevOps) in favor of product developments (software).
-Yet, research shows that structuring around these proven methods enhances long-term efficiency (see chapter "Why DevOps?").
+You'll soon notice that operational or business priorities often sideline infrastructure work in favor of product developments.
+Yet, research shows that structuring around these proven methods enhances long-term efficiency.
 Ensure you allocate time for resilience work in your engineers' schedules.

 A DevOps infrastructure realizes its full potential once connected to your organization's main network.
 This is when it can deploy frequent updates, respond quickly to incidents, and consolidate your teams' work.
-If your project began on an isolated platform, focus now on connecting where your users are present (see chapter "The pillars of devops in practice").
+If your project began on an isolated platform, focus now on connecting where your users are present.

 Measuring the effectiveness of one's initiative over time is critical: both to ensure that one is moving in the right direction without dogmatism, and to provide quantifiable arguments to superiors or teams that still need convincing.
-Make sure to maintain a clear dashboard of these indicators (see chapter "Measuring the success of your transformation").
+Make sure to maintain a clear dashboard of these indicators.

-Tools such as ChatGPT based on LLMs offer as many new opportunities (e.g., GitLab Duo, GitHub Copilot) as they introduce new threats (internal skills, deepfakes).
+Tools such as ChatGPT based on LLMs offer as many new opportunities (e.g., GitLab Duo or GitHub Copilot) as they introduce new threats.
 Concurrently, security standards will continue to evolve at a breakneck pace.
 This advocates for a transformation of organizations towards a more agile digital universe.
-The future is shaping today, and the companies that will succeed best are those that manage to leverage the latest technologies and integrate them into their software development cycle (see chapter "Refusing the technological lag").
+The future is shaping today, and the companies that will succeed best are those that manage to leverage the latest technologies and integrate them into their software development cycle.

 Beyond the speed at which technology evolves and as with any area of expertise, this type of infrastructure requires the maintenance of the skills necessary to administer it.

 We can easily imagine that a fighter pilot maintains his or her flying skills.
 Why would it be any different for engineers who maintain critical software vital to the institution's operation?
-You and your teams must continue to stay ahead by training regularly (see chapter "Continuous training").
+You and your teams must continue to stay ahead by training regularly.

 In DevOps mode, organizations can afford to fail faster, with controlled risk, to innovate ahead of their competitors.